 Education programmes span the entire spectrum of science ranging from Mathematics and Statistical Science, Computer Science and Data Science, Astrophysics, Physics, Chemistry and Pharmaceutical Science to Biology and Environmental Sciences.

-The Faculty of Science offers eight Dutch-taught bachelor's programmes; Bio-Farmaceutische Wetenschappen, Biologie, Informatica, Life Science & Technology, Molecular Science & Technology, Natuurkunde, Sterrenkunde, Wiskunde.
+The Faculty of Science offers eight Dutch-taught bachelor's programmes; Bio-Pharmaceutical Sciences, Biology, Computer Science (including the specialisations Bioinformatics and Computer Science & Economics), Molecular Science & Technology, Physics, Astronomy, Mathematics.

-We offer one Master of Science programme in Dutch, Farmacie, and twelve English-taught Master of Science programmes; Astronomy, Biology, Bio Pharmaceutical Sciences, Chemistry, Computer Science, ICT in Business and the Public Sector, Industrial Ecology, Life Science & Technology, Mathematics, Media Technology, Statistical Science for the Life and Behavioural Sciences, Physics.
+We offer one Master of Science programme in Dutch, Farmacie, and thirteen English-taught Master of Science programmes; Astronomy, Biology, Bio Pharmaceutical Sciences, Chemistry, Computer Science, Governance of Sustainability, ICT in Business and the Public Sector, Industrial Ecology, Life Science & Technology, Mathematics, Media Technology, Statistical Science for the Life and Behavioural Sciences, Physics.

-Inspired by the fundamental fascination with the unknown, the smallest particle, the youngest planet and the oldest galaxy, the Graduate School of Science provides meaningful, rigorous and high-quality Master's and PhD Programmes.
+Inspired by the fundamental fascination with the unknown, the smallest particle, the youngest planet and the oldest galaxy, the Graduate School of Science provides meaningful, rigorous and high-quality PhD Programmes.